Skip to content

 Answer: The 13th Amendment, ratified December 6, 1865.

-Why it stumps people: The Emancipation Proclamation (1863) gets confused with the amendment.
+Two documents get welded together in memory.
+The Emancipation Proclamation (1863) is the one that crowds in here.
 Lincoln’s proclamation freed slaves in Confederate states as a wartime measure.
-The 13th Amendment permanently abolished slavery nationwide, including in border states that had fought for the Union.
+The 13th Amendment killed slavery nationwide for good, border states included, even the ones that had fought for the Union.

 37. How much did the United States pay Russia for Alaska?
 (Medium)